| Six Sigma/Continuous

 improvement system.
 The financial objectives should

 include market share and cost reduction objectives.
+Quality strategy Important topics for the quality strategy

-o Determining the cost of quality,
+are: o Determining the cost of quality,

 o Establishing and maintaining a system of continuous